-- With your phone powered off, remove the battery door and battery. - While holding the tab down, slide your SIM card out of the SIM card holder.
+- 1 With your phone powered off, remove the battery door and battery.
+See "Removing the Battery" on page 5. - 2 Slide your SIM card out of the SIM card holder.
+Do not touch the gold-colored area.

 Note: Protect your SIM card as you would any delicate object.
 Store it carefully.